-Born and raised in Akron, House Democratic Leader Emilia Strong Sykes was elected to represent her hometown (OH-34) in November 2014.
+Born and raised in Akron, Rep. Emilia Strong Sykes was elected to represent her hometown (OH-34) in November 2014.
 With a strong sense of responsibility for the well-being of those she serves, Sykes has tackled the challenges of her district with unmatched passion and dedication.
-Rep. Sykes has served in Democratic leadership for four years, holding the positions of Assistant Whip, Minority Whip and Minority Leader.
+Rep. Sykes served in Democratic leadership for four years, holding the positions of Assistant Whip, Minority Whip and Minority Leader.

 As a representative, Sykes has pushed an aggressive job creation plan, fighting to keep local jobs for local workers and expand opportunities for middle and working class families in Akron.
 Under her leadership, Democrats secured historic investments to improve public transit systems across the state, rebuild Ohio’s roads and bridges, and expand affordable broadband access to unserved households.

-Leader Sykes and Democrats worked together to pass a targeted tax cut for working people and middle class families, increase wages for teachers for direct care service providers, and continue to fight for a higher minimum wage and safer working conditions for all Ohio workers.
+Rep. Sykes and her Democratic colleagues worked together to pass a targeted tax cut for working people and middle class families, increase wages for teachers for direct care service providers, and continue to fight for a higher minimum wage and safer working conditions for all Ohio workers.

 Rep. Sykes understands the importance of a quality education and job training for people to get ahead.
 She has worked collaboratively to expand social services and fairly fund Ohio’s public schools.